Alcohol and Vitamin B12: Can You Take Them Together?

 Why is this important?

-Vitamin B12 deficiency develops slowly and quietly.
-By the time symptoms become obvious, the deficiency is often advanced.
+B12 deficiency develops slowly and quietly, and by the time symptoms are obvious it can already be advanced.
 Early signs include fatigue, weakness, lightheadedness, and pale skin.
-As deficiency progresses, people may notice tingling or numbness in the hands and feet, balance problems, mouth soreness, mood changes, and difficulty concentrating.
-Severe and prolonged deficiency can cause megaloblastic anemia and irreversible nerve damage.
+As it progresses, people may notice tingling or numbness in the hands and feet, balance problems, a sore mouth, mood changes, and trouble concentrating.
+Prolonged severe deficiency can cause anemia and nerve damage that may not fully reverse, which is why catching it early matters.

 What should you do?